You may already have the skills to triple your hand speed in one day – you just need to know how to use them.

 Practice along with the video and don’t forget to keep track of your progress as you go through these exercises.
 Once you get them down, you’ll be able to get more speed and natural dynamics while lightening up your playing.
 It’ll be easier to play faster and you’ll sound better at the same time.

 Voila: you can now play three notes where you were playing one note before!
 It’s amazing how many possibilities you can unlock with just one new technique.
+If your hand speed is reaching new heights, watch this lesson to triple your foot speed.

 By signing up you’ll also receive our ongoing free lessons and special offers.
 Don’t worry, we value your privacy and you can unsubscribe at any time.